docs.ejabberd.im

 mysql>

-Load database schema into your new database
+Load database schema manually

 mysql -h localhost -D ejabberd -u ejabberd -p < mysql.sql